itmm/visual-crypto/docs/two-imgs.md

 	const h = ref.height;
 @End(main)
 ```
-* Reference Image specifies the size of the images
+* reference Image specifies the size of the images
-* Width must be even, so it may be padded by a pixel
+* width must be even, so it may be padded by a pixel

 ```
 @Add(main)